HarshKumar00356/HarshKumar00356/README.md

 -  Hi, I’m @HarshKumar00356
--  I’m a product designer
+-  A product designer
--  I’m looking to collaborate on projects related to product development .
+-  I’m a 2025 graduate from NIT Hamirpur with a strong interest in product design, user experience, and problem-solving.
+I’ve previously interned with IIT Roorkee’s Department of Design and was a winner of the Google DSC Design Challenge 2024 at NITH. and Designed a solution for segregation of waste in Trains for Salesforce Design Challenge '2024
 -  How to reach me  -
 - EMAIL: Harshkumar00356@gmail.com
   LINKEDIN: https://www.linkedin.com/in/harsh-kumar-522461228/